 - Advanced locking and fire safety systems

-- Police patrol of grounds and parking lots
+- Safety patrols of grounds and parking lots

 Residential Academic Programs

-Students live together in the same residence hall, share academic experiences by participating in seminar classes taught in the residence halls, have access to faculty offices within the residence halls and engage in residence hall activities that reinforce the academic theme.
+Students live together in the same residence hall, share academic experiences by participating in in-hall seminar classes, have access to faculty offices on-site and engage in residence hall activities that reinforce the academic theme.
 The program is coordinated by a faculty director, and is generally focused on first-year students.

 - Enhanced academic curriculum